 Private equity deal flow fluctuates with the business cycle.
 Not only do the number of deals increase as an economic expansion deepens, but the types of deals shift as well.
-As highlighted in the chart on the left, in 2020 thus far, 63% of deals were done in more cyclical sectors, including materials, resources, financial services, and business-to-business/consumer.
-37% of deals were done in more secular sectors, like technology and health care.
+As highlighted in the chart on the left, in 2022 thus far, 60% of deals were done in more cyclical sectors, including natural resources, financial services, and business-to-business/consumer.
+40% of deals were done in more secular sectors, like technology and health care.
 Cyclical deals tend to be the most dominant early to mid-cycle, while secular deals pick up as growth opportunities become scarcer.
-Purchase price multiples also get more stretched throughout the cycle, as shown in the chart on the right.
-This chart looks at the equity and debt portions, proxying underlying enterprise value.
+The right chart shows the most common exit strategies: secondary buyouts, in which another sponsor purchases the target company; IPOs, in which the target company goes from private to public; and corporate acquisitions, in which another company purchases the target company.
+Recessionary and post-recessionary periods tend to be a suboptimal time to crystalize the most gains through an exit.
+However, as the cycle progresses, exits pick up, with corporate acquisitions being one of the most popular routes.